RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

     - Replaced by the Stronger Futures in the Northern Territory Act 2012
       - reinstated the Racial Discrimination Act
   - Overturning terrra nullius
-    - Milirrpum v Nabalco (1971) 17 FLR 141 (‘Gove Land Rights Case’),
+    - Milirrpum v Nabalco (1971) 17 FLR 141 ('Gove Land Rights Case'),
       - Native title was not part of Australian Law
-      -  Yolngu people followed a ‘subtle and elaborate system’ of laws and customs connecting them to the land
+      -  Yolngu people followed a 'subtle and elaborate system' of laws and customs connecting them to the land
         - Even considering this, they had no right to be recognised as the owners under the laws of Australia.
       - Aboriginal Land Rights Commission was established in 1973.
         - Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).